darrencodes0/MyBank-App/README.md

 ## Setup
 Install all the dependencies:
 - pip install -r requirements.txt

-*Make sure you activate the virtual environment before installing dependencies
+!
+Make sure you activate the virtual environment before installing dependencies !

 ### To start Flask Application
 Make sure your directory includes the website